GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Because we are uncertain about our scheduling estimates, we often lack the courage to defend them stubbornly against management and customer pressure.
+> ### Often designers do complicated things that improve the capacity on a particular hardware platform when it might actually be cheaper to buy more hardware.
 >
-> ~ *Fred Brooks*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts